+Classics (CLST)

 CLST 107: Greek Mythology.
 (3)

 Introduction to mythology: primary readings in stories about the gods and heroes, usually including Homer, Hesiod, Homeric Hymns and Tragedies.
 All text will be in English.

-Also offered as ENGL 107.

 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.

 CLST 204: Greek Civilization.
+(3)

-(3) An interdisciplinary introduction to the ancient world as the foundation of modern civilization.
+An interdisciplinary introduction to the ancient world as the foundation of modern civilization.
 Lectures on classical art, history, literature, and philosophy.
-Also offered as ARTH 204, HIST 204, PHIL 204 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.

 CLST 205: Roman Civilization.
+(3)

-(3) An interdisciplinary introduction to ancient Rome.
+An interdisciplinary introduction to ancient Rome.
 Lectures on Roman literature, history, art, and philosophy.
-Also offered as ARTH 205, HIST 205, PHIL 205 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts. $\sim \sim$ Communications and Journalism (CJ) Courses marked with an may be repeated for credit because subject matter varies.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.

+Communications and Journalism (CJ) Courses marked with an may be repeated for credit because subject matter varies.
 CJ 101L: Introduction to Communication.
 (3) Principles and concepts of various types of human communication, including interpersonal, small group, organizational, public and mass communication.
 2 hrs. lecture, 1 hr.
 Lab.
 C J 110: Introduction to Mass Communication.
 (3) The development of the mass media with emphasis on television in the areas of programming, policy, regulations, economics and technology.
 Examination of the social, cultural, and political impact of the mass media on contemporary society.
 2 hrs. lecture.
 1 hr.
 Lab.
 Also offered as MA 110 CJ 115: Communication Across Cultures.
 (3) An introduction to communication among people from different cultural backgrounds, emphasizing intercultural relations.
 The class seeks to identify, honor and enhance the strengths of different cultural perspectives.
 Also offered as AFST 115.

 CJ 130: Public Speaking.
 (3) A performance course that deals with analysis, preparation, and presentation of speeches.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area 1: Communications (NMCCN 1113.)
-CJ 171L: Writing for Media.
-(3) Practical introduction to journalism, emphasizing journalistic conventions and the gathering and writing of news for the print and broadcast media.
+CJ 171L: Introduction to Media Writing.
+(3) [Writing for Media] Practical introduction to journalism, emphasizing journalistic conventions and the gathering and writing of news for the print and broadcast media.
 Language and typing skills required.
 Prerequisites: 15 hours, 2.00 gpa, ENGL 102.
 CJ 220: Communication for Teachers.
 (3) Concepts and practices of interpersonal, small group and public communication pertinent to classroom teachers at the elementary, middle and secondary levels of education.
 CJ 221: Interpersonal Communication.
 (3) Analysis of a variety of interpersonal communication concepts with special emphasis on the application of communications skills in different situations.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area I: Communications CJ 225: Small Group Communication.
 (3) Basic characteristics and patterns of communication in small groups.
 Includes attention to role theory, conflict resolution, and creative decision-making methods.
 CJ 292.
 Beginning Internship in Communication and Journalism.
 (1 to a maximum of 6) Internships and service projects for students at the lower level.
 Restriction: permission of instructor.
 CJ 293: Topics.
 (1-3 to a maximum of 6 credit hours) Topics will vary.